UCL-EO/geog0111/docs/024_Image_display_answers.md

 modis = Modis(**kwargs)
 data_MCD15A3H = modis.get_data(2020,1+20*4)

-# this is mnost neatly done with a
+# this is most neatly done with a
 # loop over the keys we want
+# Notice [:4] in array selection of the first 4 items
 keys = list(data_MCD15A3H.keys())[:4]

 name = f'{kwargs["product"]} tile {kwargs["tile"]}'